amethyst-php/address/docs/api/admin/update.md

 {
     "errors": [
         {
-            "code": "ADDRESS_NAME_NOT_DEFINED",
+            "code": "ADDRESS_NAME_NOT_VALID",
             "attribute": "name",
-            "message": "The name is required"
+            "message": "The name is not valid"
         }
     ]
 }